weekendesk/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
-Example:
+The commands in this lab must be run on each node: node-0, node-1, and node-2.
+Login to each master with ssh:
 ```
-gcloud compute ssh worker-0
+scp -i ~/.ssh/k8s-hard-way.pem ubuntu@${node-public-ip}:~/
 ```

 ## Provisioning a Kubernetes Worker Node